Which dog comes to mind when I mention:

 This type of Chihuahua has a smaller snout that than that of a Deer Headed Chihuahua.
 One thing to note before getting an Apple Headed Chihuahua is to check for hydrocephalus.
 Hydrocephalus is a condition where the head is bigger compared to the body, which makes their eyes bulge out from their sockets.

-Apple Headed Chihuahuas can either be a long coat or short coat.
+An Apple Head Chihuahua can either have a long coat or short coat.

 Deer Shaped Chihuahuas